a-olechtchouk/FileMetadata-Support/README.md

 - Increase or decrease window size.

 # Settings
 Click the "gear" button to view app settings.
-In settings, you can change the output language, hide/show duplicate metadata tags, and more.
+In settings, you can change the output language and hide/show duplicate metadata tags.

 # Contact
 If you have any questions or concerns, please do not hesitate to [contact us.](mailto:andrew.o.dev@proton.me)